meadowdata/meadowrun/docs/explanation/deployment.md

-# Deploy your code and libraries using Meadowrun
+# How deployment works

+This page gives a deep dive into how deployment in Meadowrun works.
+For a quick overview and examples, see the [Meadowrun deployment tutorial](../../tutorial/deployment).

-Meadowrun makes it easy to get your code and libraries, which we'll refer to as your **interpreter**, into the cloud.
+Meadowrun makes it easy to get your **code** and libraries, which we'll refer to as your **interpreter**, into the cloud.

 The main entry points ([`run_function`][meadowrun.run_function],